lvjhn/demo-package-python/README.md

 PyPI can be found here:
 https://packaging.python.org/en/latest/tutorials/packaging-projects/

-I made a `tinyurl.com` shortlinks for the tutorial link above:
+I made a `tinyurl.com` short-link for the tutorial link above:

 https://tinyurl.com/how-to-package-python

-If you want, you can include the links above to your bookmarks.
+If you want, you can include the links above in your bookmarks.

 ## Summarized/Compact Instructions
-In summary the insructions can be divided into the outline below if you don't feel clicking the tutorial link again and again.
+In summary, the instructions can be divided into the outline below if you don't feel like clicking the tutorial link again and again.

-Full instructions can be found in the tutorials above in case the summary doesn't still help in recall.
+Full instructions can be found in the tutorials above in case the summary doesn't still help in recalling the procedures.

 1. Creating a package
     1. Create package files (see code structure below for an example)